 - Your water breaks

-What should you do if you think you're having preterm labor?
+What should I do if I think I’m experiencing preterm labor?

 If you have even one sign or symptom of preterm labor, call your health care provider right away.
 If you have preterm labor, getting help quickly is the best thing you can do.

-When you see your provider, he may do a pelvic exam or a transvaginal ultrasound to see if your cervix has started to thin out and open for labor.
+When you see your provider, they may do a pelvic exam or a transvaginal ultrasound to see if your cervix has started to become thinner and open for labor.
 Your cervix is the opening to the uterus (womb) that sits at the top of the vagina (birth canal).
-A transvaginal ultrasound is done in the vagina instead of on the outside of your belly.
+A transvaginal ultrasound is done inside the vagina instead of on the outside of your belly.
 Like a regular ultrasound, it uses sound waves and a computer to make a picture of your baby.
-If you’re having contractions, your provider monitors them to see how strong and far apart they are.
-You may get other tests to help your provider find out if you really are in labor.
+If you’re having contractions, your provider will monitor them to see how strong and far apart they are.
+You may have other tests to help your provider determine whether you really are in labor.